Stakedllc/YIPs/YIPS/yip-lendf_opportunity.md

 **Governence**
 Lendf is a dForce ecosystem project, and is therefore governed by the DF token.
 The token votes on asset integration, fees, interest rate models and more.

+**Security**
+I can not find any security audits for the Lendf smart contracts.

 To-do: More governence research, historical data for: oracle performance, risk (liquidation performance), liquidity, and interest rates.

 ## Specification